PTG-Kitware/angel_system/README.md

 * Additional development only dependencies should be added to the `./docker/workspace-base-dev` image definition.

+### Container Cyclone DDS configuration
+A basic template config may be auto-generated to specify which host network interface for it to use by uncommenting and setting the `CYCLONE_DDS_INTERFACE` in the `docker/.env` or exporting it on your commandline to the desired value.

 ## Lessons Learned
 ### `rosdep`
 References to the lists that rosdep uses to resolve names: